The Fascinating History of Tarot Cards Through Time

 Then there was Etteilla (the real name – Jean-Baptiste Alliette), who was an occultist focused in his studies on tarot.
 It is important to mention that Jean-Baptiste Alliette was someone who created the very first tarot society.
 What’s more, he stood behind a range of theories about tarot.
 For example, Jean-Baptiste Alliette saw the tarot cards as a detailed description of how the universe was created.

 During the same period (18th – 19th centuries), his supporter and like-minded person, Eliphas Levi, also worked on the ideas given in the ‘Le Monde Primitif.’
 Levi was sure that tarot cards were old – older than Moses!
 In his works, Eliphas Levi mentioned that it was the four-letter name of God that stood behind the 4 suits.
 That’s when the world saw the very first deck of tarot cards created to do divination sessions.
-Everyone had an opportunity to purchase the deck together with a detailed guide on the meanings that stood behind each card.
+Everyone had an opportunity to purchase the deck together with a detailed guide on the tarot card meanings that stood behind each card.
 And then interestingly, the author of the guide linked tarot with things like alchemy, Kabbalah, astrology, and so on.
 That was the moment when followers of tarot practices began to use the decks of symbols for spiritual needs.

 The Rider-Waite-Smith Era